 Direct wine shipping is growing, but also under constant attack.
 States without reasonable direct shipping provisions restrict consumer access to thousands of wineries, nearly all of them small, and tens of thousands of wines with productions too small to make it into distribution.

 For more information about the issue, or how to get involved in this and other direct shipping debates going on in states like Florida, Pennsylvania and Arizona, visit www.freethegrapes.org.

-We are working actively to increase the number of states we can ship wine to (and, by the same token open for our wine club).
+We are working actively to increase the number of states we can ship wine to (and open for our wine club).
 However, we are also committed to protecting our consumers from questionable or unscrupulous shipping practices.
 We only ship to states to which we are allowed by state law, and we mark our shipments clearly as wine.
 We use UPS and FedEx to ship our wine, and all shipments require an adult signature.
 If you live in a non-shipping state, we’re happy to help you find local retailers or wholesalers who carry our wine.
 Want help finding our wines?
 View our list of distributors, or contact us!